 Ambitious as always, Dorsey is set on helping bitcoin become a “truly global currency,” with an emphasis on currency.

-In 2019, Dorsey founded Square Crypto, his third company, and cemented his place as a leading investor in crypto companies as well.
+In 2019, Dorsey founded Square Crypto, an independent entity within Square, and cemented his place as a leading investor in crypto companies as well.

 Dorsey was one of the first investors in Lightning Labs in 2018, a startup focusing on layered scaling solutions for bitcoin.
 This company’s work is primarily open source, underscoring the same ethos espoused by Square Crypto.
 This year Dorsey publicly stated the Cash App team is exploring ways to leverage the lightning network.

 Then in October, Dorsey contradicted the limitations of the ‘bitcoin maximalist’ stereotype by investing in CoinList, a startup focused on token sales that helped companies raise roughly $800 million worth of cryptocurrency since August 2017.
 CoinList co-founder Andy Bromberg describes Dorsey as a “tremendously helpful” investor with a proactive approach.

 Dorsey said his own businesses would use the best technology available.
 Right now, he sees bitcoin as the leading contender.
 But he avoids being dogmatic about it.